3D Printing and the Circular Economy

 CNC machining is a manufacturing process in which pre-programmed computer software dictates the movement of factory tools and machinery.
 The process can be used to control a range of complex machinery, from grinders and lathes to mills and routers.
 With CNC machining, three-dimensional cutting tasks can be accomplished in a single set of prompts.
 CNC refers to computer numerical control.
-Today we will be comparing CNC methods to 3D Printing and additive manufacturing in terms of their places within a circular economy. cnc machining part
+Today, we will be comparing CNC methods to 3D printing and additive manufacturing in terms of their place within a circular economy.
+CNC machining part

 Inventory waste is mostly oriented towards what material you are using for the CNC process.
-Typically we are using metal materials.
-The type of materials typically used consist of brass, copper alloys, aluminum, steel, stainless steel, titanium, and plastics.
+Typically, we are using metal materials.
+The types of materials typically used consist of brass, copper alloys, aluminum, steel, stainless steel, titanium, and plastics.
 The type of material is very important because of production needs.
 CNC machining is a subtractive process.
-Hence, the various materials will cause different shearings as well as carving residue and debris that will be produced during a cutting out of a piece.
+Hence, the various materials will cause different hearings, carving residue, and debris that will be produced during the cutting out of a piece.

-Waiting time in terms of CNC machining depends on the feed rate.
-Feeds specifically refers to the feed rate the tool advances through the material while speed refers to the surface speed that the cutting edge of the tool is moving and is needed to calculate the spindle RPM.
-Feed is generally measured in Inches Per Minute (IPM) in the US and speed is measured in Surface Feet per Minute.
-Feed speed as well as material density causes the amount of wait time to differ per manufactured part.
-Part geometry also has a role to play here as well as hardness.
+Waiting time for CNC machining depends on the feed rate.
+Feeds specifically refer to the feed rate the tool advances through the material, while speed refers to the surface speed at which the cutting edge of the tool is moving and is needed to calculate the spindle RPM.
+Feed is generally measured in Inches Per Minute (IPM) in the US, and speed is measured in Surface Feet per Minute.
+Feed speed,d as well as material densit,y causes the amount of wait time to differ per manufactured part.
+Part geometry also has a role to play here, as well as hardness.
 A CNC typically is faster than a 3D printer device, but this is again dependent on material and geometry. aluminum extrusion

 Over-processing is not as much of a concern for both of these methods of manufacturing.
 CNC machining and 3D printing are both great at building quick prototypes of designs.
 Over-processing can become problematic in CNC when one wants to make very polished cuts of a material to have sharper edges and rounded surfaces.
 There may be an element of over-processing there that leads to time wasted.

-Recyclability is apparent with various CNC waste materials post production.
+Recyclability is apparent with various CNC waste materials post-production.
 It is important to be constantly aware of the different products used.
-In order to recycle, it necessitates the separation of materials.
-This requires bins oriented towards specific materials labelled clearly near a CNC machine.
-Without this, most of the scrap will be left unattended and mix together to a point of difficult separation.
+In order to recycle necessitates the separation of materials.
+This requires bins oriented towards specific materials labeled clearly near a CNC machine.
+Without this, most of the scrap will be left unattended and mixed together to the point of difficult separation.

-Overall the differences between CNC machines and 3D print are considerable.
+Overall, the differences between CNC machines and 3D printing are considerable.
 The sheer amount of waste material produced by a typical CNC is way more than a 3D printer.
-There are efficiency trade offs that are associated with 3D printers in terms of speed and material transportation.
-In the future advances to additive manufacturing will shrink the gap in terms of creating products in a more sustainable and additive manner versus a subtractive fashion.
+There are efficiency trade-offs associated with 3D printers in terms of speed and material transportation.
+In the future, advances in additive manufacturing will shrink the gap in terms of creating products in a more sustainable and additive manner versus a subtractive fashion.

 This is a brief article based on the differences between 3D printing and CNC machining in terms of waste.
-This part 6 of this series on the circular economy.
+Part 6 of this series is on the circular economy.

 What Mother Nature has already created, we humans are bound to try and recreate; case in point: biological sensors.
 Thanks God to good old biomimicry, researchers have made their...